-We were honored to interview Lynn Cherry and Wesley Myers on an overcast day in late June, 2017.
+We were honored to interview Lynn Cherry and Wesley Myers on an overcast day in late June 2017.
 Lynn is a big part of Friends of Camp Helen State Park which is a Florida Citizens Support Organization.
-The organization assists the Florida Park Service in the preservation, restoration and improvement of Camp Helen.
-Friends of Camp Helen Sate Park was the Citizen Support Organization award winner 2016 in the state of Florida which is truly a great honor!
+The organization assists the Florida Park Service in the preservation, restoration, and improvement of Camp Helen.
+Friends of Camp Helen State Park was the Citizen Support Organization award winner 2016 in the state of Florida which is truly a great honor!
 Wesley Myers is the Park Manager of both Camp Helen and Eden Gardens State Parks.
-The 30A Prime team was lucky enough to get an interview with both of them and for that we are extremely grateful.
+The 30A Prime team was lucky enough to get an interview with both of them and for that, we are extremely grateful.

 After spending a good half hour testing the extremely comfortable single kayaks we moved our interview into the historic lodge.
 We walked through the entire building which you’ll see in our full interview video below and then sat down with Wesley to dig deeper into its history.
 He explained that the lodge was built in the 1930s by the Hicks family who were the original owners of the land that Camp Helen resides on.
 The lodge has an elegant log cabin type feel and is rented out for weddings, family reunions and all types of events.
 The lodge is available for rent 365 days a year at the daily rate of just $421.00 which is an amazing deal for this area.
 The only catch is you cannot have alcohol on state property – sorry no open bar, but it’s still an impressive and inexpensive set up for a gorgeous wedding.

 We also learned that the Hicks family sold the land to an Alabama textile company named Avondale Mills and from the 1940s to the 1980s they used the park for their company vacation retreats.
 It was their party spot for more than forty years.
 In 1996 the State of Florida purchased the property.
 In 1997 Camp Helen State Park was officially opened to the public.